-Studies show that depth therapy has greater and more permanent favorable results than other forms of therapy.
+Studies show that, at its best, depth therapy has greater and more permanent favorable results than other forms of therapy.
 And for good reason—it runs deep, unlike most therapies with views that only recognize the surface of life.
 Depth psychology is a comprehensive body of new and long-standing knowledge and ancient wisdom, about the innermost dimensions of life.
 Many of its methods, including dreams, Active Imagination and alchemical work will illuminate, relieve and resolve alienation, emptiness and dissatisfaction.
 As well as problems such as grief and trauma and the “miseries” so common today: stress, anxiety and panic, depression and insomnia.